 You can study part time while working for a law firm in a clerical or administrative role.

-- There are several related part time qualifications, including several Professional Development Award (PDA).
+- There are several related part time qualifications, including several Professional Development Awards (PDAs).
 These are offered by a number of colleges as a part time or online course.
 You may not normally need formal qualifications for a PDA, but may need relevant experience in a legal or administration environment.

-- South Lanarkshire College offers part time HNC/HND in Legal Services.
+- Fife College and South Lanarkshire College offer part time HNC in Legal Services.

-- In August 2017, the Law Society of Scotland launched the Accredited Paralegal Scheme, replacing Registered Paralegal.
+- The Law Society of Scotland runs the Accredited Paralegal Scheme.
 This sets out specific standards that paralegals will need to meet in order to be registered.
-Accredited paralegals are likely to have an improved standing with potential employers.
+Although registration is voluntary, accredited paralegals are likely to have an improved standing with potential employers.